 - How are audit logs maintained for investigation or legal traceability?

-Workforce forecasting and scheduling AI helps contact centers align staffing with demand while balancing employee preferences and operational goals.
-These tools use machine learning to predict volume, optimize shift coverage, and adapt to changes in real time.
+Workforce forecasting and scheduling AI helps contact centers align staffing with demand while balancing employee preferences and workforce goals, using machine learning to predict volume, optimize shift coverage, and adapt to changes in real time.

-- Does the AI use both historical and live data to drive real-time staffing decisions?
+- Does your forecasting AI use both historical and live data to drive real-time staffing decisions?

-- Can it adjust intraday forecasts and re-optimize shifts without manual effort?
+- Can your system adjust intraday forecasts and re-optimize shifts without manual effort?

 - How are agent preferences like time-off and shift bidding handled in the model?

-- Can we track forecast accuracy over time—and improve it with feedback loops?
+- Can you track forecast accuracy over time and improve it with feedback loops?

-- Is the system integrated with QA, coaching, or performance tools to align staffing with outcomes?
+- Is your WFM integrated with QA, coaching, or performance tools to align staffing with outcomes?

-- Will the AI integrate directly into agent workflows, or create another screen to manage?
+- Will your AI integrate directly into agent workflows, or create another screen to manage?

-- Does the system provide real-time guidance, post-call insight, or both?
+- Does your system provide real-time guidance, post-call insight, or both?

-- How will you track if it’s driving real behavior change or just surfacing information?
+- How do you measure whether AI is driving real behavior change or just surfacing information?

-Agent coaching software is built to structure and scale frontline development.
-At its best, it connects performance data to coaching workflows, making it easier for managers to guide agents based on real behaviors and outcomes.
+Agent coaching software structures and scales frontline development, connecting performance data to coaching workflows so managers can guide agents based on real behaviors and outcomes.

-- How does the platform determine who needs coaching and why?
+- How does your coaching AI determine who needs coaching and why?

-- Can we link coaching tasks directly to QA scores, CSAT drops, or behavior gaps?
+- Can you link coaching tasks directly to QA scores, CSAT drops, and behavior gaps?

 - Will managers see whether coaching was delivered, completed, and improved performance?